The Origin of Fishing with Cormorants

 The Future Of Fishing With Cormorants In China

 Unless something dramatic takes place to save this rather ancient form of fishing from extinction, it will die out with the current generation of cormorant fishermen, who themselves say that they wish for their children to take an education, since there is no future in the livelihood of a cormorant fisherman.
 Fishing with cormorants has already died out in some places, and threatens to disappear in others, while, as we have seen in the above, it has been reduced to a sideshow for the tourist in many other localities.
 For example, less than a decade ago, Beijingers could experience fishing with cormorants on nearby Lake Jingshan, but that fishery has now completely disappeared.

 Fig 20: A Reed-Lined, Lotus and Lily Covered Lake at Baiyangdian

 Similarly, the practice of fishing with cormorants is dying out on Lake Erhai, and it threatens to die out on Lake Baiyangdian unless something is done soon to reverse the pollution trend there, which is also exacerbated by global climatic changes (anytime one has a given level of pollution and the body of water begins to shrink dramatically, this naturally increases the degree of pollution for the body of water in question).
-But as indicated above, if the Chinese state sets its mind to a project, the whole world knows that a dramatic turnaround is possible within the span of a decade or so.
+But as indicated above, if the Chinese state sets its mind to a project, the whole world knows that a dramatic turnaround is possible

 Fig 21: Cormorant Fishermen at Dusk on the Li River near Yangshuo